PoCInnovation/Pool2020/steganography/README.md

 # Before we start

-To solve the challenges og this workshop, you will have to know some basic things on how files work.
+To solve the challenges of this workshop, you will have to know some basic things on how files work.

 ## File formats